UodessHathor/6_PHYSICAL_ACTIVITY_RECOGNITION/README.md

 # Welcome!
-A group project is available here 🩵
+A group final project is available here 🩵

 This project has been made by :
  * 👩🏻 Eugenia **MELLANO**